 My daughter is, of course, equally amazing.
 As well as being beautiful (not just my and my wife’s opinion, by the way), she is brilliant.
 She speaks Spanish fluently, and shows an interest in languages in general that makes me very happy.
 Like her mother, she has a big heart, but like her father she still can accept some of the hard facts of the world without blinking.
-I hope this will come in handy as she works for her master's degree in Social Work.
+I hope this comes in handy in her chosen field of social work.
 She's a truly amazing combination of the best of both of us, with her own mysterious nature added.

 After college I served in the Air Force myself, as a communications officer, stationed in England.
 (I had gone to college on a ROTC scholarship.)
 My wife and I developed a love for England and the English, and have been back a number of times.
 We have even considered living there after my wife retires.

-After some time in Stamford, CT, my wife got a job near Boston, so we moved to a town south of there, where we’ve lived ever since.
+After some time in Stamford, CT, my wife got a job near Boston, so we moved to a town south of there, where we lived from the next twenty years.
+When her company moved to Des Moines, Iowa, we moved instead to the seacoast of New Hampshire.
+My urban wife was shocked to learn how much she liked living in a small town.

 I became a Wiccan (Neo-Wiccan) in high school, and was one for over fifteen years.
 When I started to research what we actually know about ancient Paganism, however, I realized that it was the Old Gods that I was attracted to, and that I wanted to worship them in the old ways.
 I am now an Indo-European Reconstructionist, with, as this site will make abundantly clear, a particular interest in the Proto-Indo-European religion and language.

 My first book, The Pagan Family, came about almost by accident.
 I was talking to a friend on the phone, telling her the ways I practiced Paganism with my family, and she said, "You should write a book."
-(Beth, if you're out there, e-mail me, or send me a letter; I'm still at the same address.)
+(Beth, if you're out there, e-mail me.)
 I laughed, and we continued the conversation on other subjects.
 A few days later, finding myself with nothing to do, I wrote an outline of chapters.
 I looked at it and thought, "Man, I could write a book."
 So I did.
-And then I wrote another one.
+And then I wrote another one, and then a few more.
 Now I’m working on a number of projects, and whether anything gets published or not I expect to be writing for the rest of my life.
 That’s what writers do.

 Publications